myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 * That you have a PostgreSQL instance running on AWS (my tests were against a `v9.3.2` instance in `eu-west`)
 * You can connect to that instance using the PostgreSQL CLI or some GUI tool (to execute arbitrary SQL)

-## Installing the main function (trigger)
+## Installing the main functions

-To get up and running, you will need to execute the following SQL to create the main function that simulates `timetravel`:
+To get up and running, you will need to execute the following SQL to create the two functions that simulate `timetravel`.
+One will be called from a before trigger, the other from an after trigger (we show how to create the triggers below):

 <div style="font-size:12px">
 <script src="https://gist.github.com/myitcv/9212407.js"></script>